datadexa/datadexa.github.io-backup/README.md

 Need to figure out how to add a newline in the above quote -This is not main page.
 Update index.md for that.
+Dunno where this page shows

+-> Find out if editing local css/yaml can change how the blogposts display.
+Compare with a one I lake maybe?
-Dunno where this page shows Contains basic configuration to get you a site with:
+Contains basic configuration to get you a site with:

 - [Sample posts](./_posts/) and [paginated blog index](./blog/index.html).